 The next QlikView Mekko chart page is to change the look and style.
 Here, we changed the Plot Area Background Style to Shadow and Plot Color Style to Light Gradient.

 The presentation page changes the Presentation of it.
-For example, changing the Data Point, enable axis scrolling, etc.
+For example, changing the Data Point, enabling axis scrolling, etc.

 The axes page is useful to change the Axis Color, Scale, and Scale lengths (Minimum, Maximum Value, etc)

-The QlikView Mekko Chart Colors page is useful to change the Color pattern.
-Try to mix different options
+The QlikView Mekko Chart Colors page is useful for changing the Color pattern.
+Try to mix different options.

-Formatting the Expression value: As we all know that the Sum of Sales Amount is money, so we are selecting the money.
+Formatting the Expression value: As we all know that the Sum of the Sales Amount is money, so we are selecting the money.

 The font page changes the Font family, style, and font size as per requirements.
 Here, we changed the Font = Sitka Small and Font size to 11

 The layout page provides the shadow effects to this, and apply the custom theme by clicking an.
-Apply Theme button.
-From the screenshot below, see that we changed the shadow intensity to Intense, and Border width to 3 (extra thickness to the border).
+Apply the Theme button.
+From the screenshot below, see that we changed the shadow intensity to Intense, and the Border width to 3 (extra thickness to the border).

 Use this Caption page to style the QlikView Mekko Chart Caption.
 Here, one can change the Mekko Chart background, position, color, and so on.
 From the screenshot below, see that we changed the Active Text color and the background.
 Once done, click the Finish button.

 Now, see our newly created Mekko Chart in QlikView.

-Hover over the mouse on the Mekko chart display the Country Name, Occupation, and Sales amount (Data label).
+Hovering over the mouse on the Mekko chart displays the Country Name, Occupation, and Sales amount (Data label).